ralflorent/namefully-docs/docs/syntax.md

 ## Use of aliases

-So far, if there's one thing you (the reader) and me (the author) can agree upon is the fact that the names of the methods, parameters, etc. are somewhat long.
+So far, if there's one thing you (the reader) and I (the author) can agree upon is the fact that the names of the methods, parameters, etc. are somewhat long.
 Days after I wrote this utility, I was like, "No way, I'm gonna keep typing these long names."
 That's how I came up with the aliases.
 Use them to your convenience.